codepress/admin-columns/readme.txt

 Release Date: tbd

 * [Fixed] Styling issue on the WordPress Customize page
+* [Fixed] Re-init tooltips when column is reloaded or added

 = 3.4.4 =
 Release Date: May 20th, 2019